opencv/opencv/doc/js_tutorials/js_objdetect/js_face_detection/js_face_detection.markdown

 @param flags               parameter with the same meaning for an old cascade as in the function cvHaarDetectObjects.
 It is not used for a new cascade.
 @param minSize             minimum possible object size.
 Objects smaller than that are ignored.
 @param maxSize             maximum possible object size.
 Objects larger than that are ignored.
 If maxSize == minSize model is evaluated on single scale.

+@note Don't forget to delete CascadeClassifier and RectVector!

 Try it
 ------